jagritjkh/animation_wrappers/README.md

 # animation_wrappers

 Animation Wrapper widgets, just wrap the child to be animated with this wrapper widget and that child will be animated.
-It also contains animated bottom navigation bars.

 ## Getting Started